orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] This similar to homotopy type theory expanding possible types, or that "the most beaitufl program every written thing" which handles filling the "?" or theorem provers... - last one maybe more of finding something that matches the pattern?..

-- [ ] How to allow for replacing parts which have a more efficient algorithm in certain contexts?
-(Also of the original code..)

 Partially = locally?
 - [ ] Partiality/unresolved parts critical.
 	- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable?